 Step 4: Email in Microsoft Word format the following attachments:

-The YVJ are a proud member of the Committee on Publication Ethics (COPE).
+The YVJ is a proud member of the Committee on Publication Ethics (COPE).
 COPE provides advice to editors and publishers on all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct.

-Youth Voice Journal is ranked and indexed by EBSCO information services, Scopus, ORCID and Kudos, The European Reference Index for the Humanities and the Social Sciences (ERIH PLUS) and Criminal Justice Abstracts.
+Youth Voice Journal is ranked and indexed by EBSCO information services, Scopus, ORCID, Kudos, The European Reference Index for the Humanities and the Social Sciences (ERIH PLUS) and Criminal Justice Abstracts.